civican/legisinfo/42-1/bills/C-30/bill_text.md

     **(3)** On completion of a verification of origin requested under subsection (1), an officer or other person designated under subsection (2) shall

-      provide, in the prescribed manner, the customs administration of **the** state **or beneficiary** with the opinion **or written report** requested and any relevant supporting documents that may be requested by that customs administration; and
+      provide, in the prescribed manner, the customs administration of the state or beneficiary with the opinion or written report requested and any relevant supporting documents that may be requested by that customs administration; and

-      determine whether the goods are originating within the meaning of **the applicable provision referred to in subsection (1)**.
+      determine whether the goods are originating within the meaning of the applicable provision referred to in subsection (1).

 ### Section 85

 Subsection 164(1.1) of the Act is replaced by the following:

-**(1.1)** The Governor in Council may, on the recommendation of the Minister, make regulations for the purpose of the uniform interpretation, application and administration of a **protocol**, chapter or provision — set out in column 2 of Part 5 of the schedule — **in** an agreement set out in column 1, and any other matters that may be agreed on from time to time by the parties to that agreement.
+**(1.1)** The Governor in Council may, on the recommendation of the Minister, make regulations for the purpose of the uniform interpretation, application and administration of a protocol, chapter or provision — set out in column 2 of Part 5 of the schedule — in an agreement set out in column 1, and any other matters that may be agreed on from time to time by the parties to that agreement.

 ### Section 86